apache/flink/docs/dev/stream/state/custom_serialization.md

  3. **Restored execution re-accesses restored state bytes with new state serializer that has schema _B_**
   - The previous state serializer's snapshot is restored.
   - State bytes are not deserialized on restore, only loaded back to the state backends (therefore, still in schema *A*).
-  - Upon receiving the new serializer, it is provided to the restored prior serializer's snapshot via the `TypeSerializer#resolveSchemaCompatibility` to check for schema compatibility.
+  - Upon receiving the new serializer, it is provided to the restored previous serializer's snapshot via the `TypeSerializer#resolveSchemaCompatibility` to check for schema compatibility.
  4. **Migrate state bytes in backend from schema _A_ to schema _B_**
   - If the compatibility resolution reflects that the schema has changed and migration is possible, schema migration is performed.
-The prior state serializer which recognizes schema _A_ will be obtained from the serializer snapshot, via `TypeSerializerSnapshot#restoreSerializer()`, and is used to deserialize state bytes to objects, which in turn is re-written again with the new serializer, which recognizes schema _B_ to complete the migration.
+The previous state serializer which recognizes schema _A_ will be obtained from the serializer snapshot, via `TypeSerializerSnapshot#restoreSerializer()`, and is used to deserialize state bytes to objects, which in turn are re-written again with the new serializer, which recognizes schema _B_ to complete the migration.
 All entries of the accessed state is migrated all-together before processing continues.
   - If the resolution signals incompatibility, then the state access fails with an exception.